rkinnett/ASCOM-Remote-Server-for-Wemo-Smart-Plugs/README.md

 This appliation is designed to run alongside your astronomy software, relaying commands and status to and from a single Wemo smart plug.

-  ![NINA and Wemo ASCOM Server](NINA_and_Wemo_ASCOM_Server.png)
+  ![NINA and Wemo ASCOM Server](NINA_and_Wemo_ASCOM_Server.png) NINA astronomy software on the left, Wemo ASCOM Server on the right.

 ## Requirements:
 A Wemo smart plug connected to your local network.